A continuing tale of life in the boonies

 One Toi member, though, an intrepid 18-year-old called Tommy Blythe, showed an adventurous streak, and together we climbed the thrilling, though not technically difficult Curved Ridge on the imposing Buchaille Etive Mor at the head of the glen.
 This route affords a great view of the famous Rannoch Wall up which thread some of Scotland’s classic rock climbs, like January Jigsaw and Agag’s Groove.
 We reached the summit of this 3,000-foot granite mountain by noon, and were rewarded with a view to the west of the Atlantic Ocean clear out to the hazy blue Hebridean islands.
 Northwards, across Glencoe, at eyelevel, were the rocky pinnacles of the Aonach Eagach Ridge, beyond that, the Mamore Mountains and a little further off still, Scotland’s highest summit, the bulky Ben Nevis.

 The panorama on this cloudless day was spectacular and Tommy was dumbfounded.

-"What an effen view," he shouted at last, adding with a note of sincere disappointment, "It’s a pity there’s nothing tae see.
-Is there nae nudey camps or nothing?"
+"What a fuckin' view," he shouted at last, adding with a note of sincere disappointment, "It’s a pity there’s nothing tae see.
+Ur there nae nudey camps or nothing?"